lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     pair_style lj/cut 2.5
     boundary p p p

-..  container:: justify

 Here, instead of creating a new region and adding atoms to it, we can simply import the previously saved configuration by adding the following command to input.md.lammps:

 ..  code-block:: lammps

     # 2) System definition
     read_data minimized_coordinate.data

-..  container:: justify

-    By visualizing the previously generated *dump.min.lammpstrj*
-    file, you may have noticed that some atoms have moved from one region to the other during minimization.
+By visualizing the previously generated *dump.min.lammpstrj* file, you may have noticed that some atoms have moved from one region to the other during minimization.
 To start the simulation from a clean slate, with only atoms of type 2 within the cylinder and atoms of type 1 outside the cylinder, let us delete the misplaced atoms by adding the following commands to *input.md.lammps*:

 ..  code-block:: lammps